 By far the number one issue people have with the MEATER is poor range.

 The problem starts when you realize that the max range is only 10ft (3m) when used in a smoker.

 This just isn’t enough range to move around the house.

 This is likely due to two issues:

 - Unlike most thermometers, everything needs to transmit from inside your grill.
 The composition of your grill, along with the heat and radiation simply scrambles the signal.

-- Bluetooth technology in general can be problematic.
+- Bluetooth technology, in general, can be problematic.
 What works for one person may not work for you.

 Because so much depends on your setup, it’s hard to say if you will run into issues.
-When I tested it on both my Weber Smokey Mountain and Weber Kettle lost signal before I could even get back in the house.
+When I tested it on both my Weber Smokey Mountain and

 Luckily there are some ways to improve the range: